 How content is rendered

 The structure of the HTML markup is critical.
 The initial request for a document generally returns an HTML document.
-The performance of the intitial request and response is important, and is measured by time to first byte (TTFB), but, on average, this request is less than 10% of the load time.
+The performance of the initial request and response is important, and is measured by time to first byte (TTFB), but, on average, this request is less than 10% of the load time.
 The number of assets, number of domains hosting those assets, ordering of the assets, deferred and asynchronous loading of some assets, and location of those assets (locally cached or remote) are critical factors in its performance.
-The browser parses the HTML, fetching the stylessheets, scripts, and media assets requested by the initial document, with those files potentially making additional requests.
+The browser parses the HTML, fetching the stylesheets, scripts, and media assets requested by the initial document, with those files potentially making additional requests.
 The download of additional assets is generally sequential, based on source order, but this can be manipulated and should definitely be optimized, realizing that some resources block additional downloads until their content is parsed and executed.
-Optimizing the critical rendering path -- prioritizing the display of content that relates to the current user action -- improves content render time.
+Optimizing the critical rendering path -- prioritizing the display of content that relates to the current user action -- improves content rendering time.